Iqra9898tahir/playwright-basics-to-advanced/01-javascript-basics/README.md

 # JavaScript Basics for Automation Testing

-## What is JavaScript?
+## What is it?
 JavaScript is a programming language used to create dynamic and interactive behavior in web applications.
-In automation testing, JavaScript is used to write test scripts that interact with web browsers.
+In automation testing, JavaScript is used to write test scripts that control and interact with web browsers.

 ---

-## Why JavaScript for Automation?
+## Why do we need it?
-- Playwright is built primarily for JavaScript/TypeScript
+Playwright automation is written using JavaScript/TypeScript.
-- Strong community support
+Understanding JavaScript is mandatory to:
+- Write reliable test scripts
+- Handle asynchronous browser actions
-- Modern automation tools use JavaScript
+- Debug automation failures effectively
-- Faster execution and better tooling

 ---

-## JavaScript Execution Basics
+## How it works?
+JavaScript has the following core characteristics:
-- JavaScript is single-threaded
+- It is **single-threaded**
-- Executes code line by line
+- Code is executed **line by line**
-- By default, JavaScript is synchronous
+- By default, execution is **synchronous**

+However, real-world operations like browser actions and API calls are handled asynchronously to avoid blocking execution.

 ---

+## Simple Example

-## Synchronous Execution
+### Synchronous Execution
-Synchronous means each line of code waits for the previous line to finish before executing.

-Example:
 ```js
 console.log("Step 1");
 console.log("Step 2");

 ```
 Asynchronous Concept (Introduction)